IBIC/birthdaycard/README.md

 The program has 5 different flags.
 Flags -t, -s, -o, and -n are required, and flag -d is optional.
 The order does not matter.
-These flags and their descriptors can also be found by typing
+These flags and their descriptors can be found by typing

 ```
 ibic_birthdaycard -h